 We get more tourists than locals, people try to make a day trip of it.

 We have always sold the coffee from our estate in the wholesale market as part of the Rainforest Alliance.
 However, from 2008, we began keeping a small portion for our own brand.
 Its all home-grown – grown on our estate, ground in a small unit right here and then sold.
 In addition to Coffee Barn, we are currently retailing from Nature’s Basket Bangalore and The Bagel Shop, Bandra.
 We hope to soon begin retailing in New Delhi too.
 The idea is to, eventually, retail all our produce ourselves.

 My grandfather has always practiced responsible business methods.
-Back in the 1930s he set it as mandatory that no child labour ever be employed on the estate.
+Back in the 1930s, he set it as mandatory that no child labor ever be employed on the estate.
 All his estate staff had to mandatorily send their kids to school.
 We have just taken forward that concept.

 With Mom coming in, she added an element of breakfast for the kids.
-On their way to school, kids of all the labourers get their morning breakfast at the Coffee Barn – bread, omelette and glass of milk.
+On their way to school, kids of all the laborers get their morning breakfast at the Coffee Barn – bread, omelet and glass of milk.
 And a glass of milk on their way back.